-5. CORE PRINCIPLES
+3. CORE PRINCIPLES

-This Code is underpinned by a set of core principles that ensure CTG conducts its business in compliance with the letter and spirit of the law, in a way that is socially accountable and in the best interests of our clients and Stakeholders.
+This Code is underpinned by a set of core principles that ensure CTG conducts its business in compliance with the letter and spirit of the law.
+These principles guide us to operate in a socially responsible manner, prioritising the best interests of our clients, stakeholders, and the communities we serve.